 Looking down from the mountain summit the panoramic view of the mist-covered hilltops and the forest-covered low lying valleys unfold as far as the eye can see.
 The sunrise seen from the top of Adams peak is an unforgettable sight and journey an exhilarating experience.

-Rathnapura is charming beautiful city located nearly 100 km from Colombo, Rathnapura is most popular as a gem-bearing city on the island.
+Ratnapura is a charmingly beautiful city located nearly 100 km from Colombo, Ratnapura is most popular as a gem-bearing city on the island.
 The laid-back city is situated overlooking the central mountain range of Sri Lanka.
-Rathnapura is surrounded by thick forest vegetation and therefore experience high rainfall every year.
-Rathnapura has the 2nd highest rainfall in Sri Lanka.
+Ratnapura is surrounded by thick forest vegetation and therefore experience high rainfall every year.
+Ratnapura has the 2nd highest rainfall in Sri Lanka.